Hamiltonian-based graph-state ansatz for variational quantum algorithms: Numerical Experiments

 We use the full minimal basis set (STO-3G) for the linear hydrogen chain H$_4$ and an active space of the minimal basis set for the water molecule.
 The hydrogen chain has 4-electrons in 8 spin orbitals and the water molecule has 6-electrons in 10 spin orbitals.
 We use the proposed H-GSA for estimating the ground state energies of these molecules and run similar numerical simulations as in sec.~\ref{sec:h2andLih}.
 The results from the numerical simulations are plotted in Fig.~\ref{fig:H4andH2O}.

-It can be seen from the plots in Fig.~\ref{fig:H4andH2O} that the energies from the numerical simulations for most molecular configurations are within the desired accuracy value (1e-3) of the exact FCI energy.
-For the case of H$_4$ molecule, there are a few points on the full PES where the smallest error in energy is higher than 1e-3.
-We attribute this to the fact that the simulations were only carried out for 200 iterations and some of the runs failed to converge in this time.
-We believe these results can be easily improved by wither running the simulation for larger number of iterations or by using techniques such as the one presented in Ref.~\cite{Cervera_Lierta_2021}.
+From the plots in Fig.~\ref{fig:H4andH2O}, it can be observed that the energies from the numerical simulations for most molecular configurations are within the desired chemical accuracy (1e-3 Ha) from the exact FCI energy.

+For the $H_{4}$ molecule, there are a few points on the full PES where the smallest error exceeds 1e-3 Ha.
+We attribute this to the limited number of iterations (200) in the simulations, during which some runs failed to converge to the true ground state and instead converged to local minima.

-For the case of water moleulce, it can be seen from the plots in Fig.~\ref{fig:H4andH2O} that the error in energies for molecules with configuration near equilibrium geometry are within the desired accuracy value of 1e-3.
+For the case of water molecule, it can be seen from the plots in Fig.~\ref{fig:H4andH2O} that the error in energies for molecules with configuration near equilibrium geometry are within the desired chemical accuracy (1e-3 Ha).
 The errors keep getting larger than the desired accuracy value of 1e-3 for stretched configurations before getting close to the desired accuracy for bond length close to dissociation.
-This is an expected behavior where a layer of the proposed ansatz is not expressive enough for highly correlated regimes of water molecule.
-We believe that repeating the ansatz multiple times can lead to better convergence even for these regimes, as observed in simulation with other studies~\cite{anand2023leveraging, choquette2020quantum, anand2022exploring} with Hamiltonian-based ans\"atze.
+This is an expected behavior where a layer of the proposed ansatz is not expressive enough for geometries of water molecule where the ground states have high dynamic correlations.

+We believe that repeating the ansatz multiple times can lead to improved convergence, even for these regimes, as observed in simulations from other studies~\cite{anand2023leveraging, choquette2020quantum, anand2022exploring} employing Hamiltonian-based ansätze.
+To test this hypothesis, we conducted additional numerical simulations using two layers of the H-GSA circuit.
+The results are presented in Fig.~\ref{fig:12_layr_comp}.
+From these plots, it is evident that the final energies obtained from these simulations are within the desired chemical accuracy (1e-3 Ha) of the true ground state energy, except for one configuration of the water molecule.
+These results support the hypothesis that increasing the number of layers can improve convergence.
+We further believe that these results could be enhanced by either increasing the number of layers in the ansatz or employing advanced optimization techniques, such as those proposed in Ref.~\cite{Cervera_Lierta_2021}.